 BAJAJ FINSERV DIRECT LIMITED

-What Is the Difference Between Futures and Options in Trading
+Difference Between Futures and Options in Trading

-Explore the differences between futures and options in trading to better understand their role in speculation, hedging, and diversifying your portfolio.
+Explore the differences between futures and options in trading to understand their role in speculation, hedging, and diversifying your portfolio.

 Futures and options (F&O) are two of the most widely used derivative instruments in the stock market.
 They provide you, as investors and traders, with tools to manage risk and speculate on price movements.
 Although they share similarities, there are differences between futures and options.